Year — Fall 2020

 Still, you’ll be able to explore this enchanting country.
 During your high school study abroad in Germany, you might scale or ski the Bavarian Alps.
 You could also marvel at medieval fortresses or Renaissance palaces recently converted into modern hotels, restaurants, or museums.

-If you’re environmentally-conscious, you’ll appreciate Germany’s emphasis on recycling and conservation.
-Opera, theatre, and classical music are popular and easily-accessible, with prices kept low thanks to public funding.
 Germans are generally direct communicators, valuing honesty and openness.
-They’re also punctual and orderly, so you can expect trains and buses to arrive on time.
+They also tend to be punctual and orderly, so you can expect trains and buses to arrive on time.
+If you’re environmentally-conscious, you’ll appreciate Germany’s emphasis on recycling and conservation!

 You’ll begin learning German through a Rosetta Stone course before you depart to help you communicate with your host family and friends as soon as you arrive in Germany.
 If you stay for the full year, you’ll have the opportunity to take additional language lessons with your local AFS volunteer chapter.

 AFSers have lived in communities all throughout the country, but you’re most likely to be hosted in a small town or rural area.
 Family life and social order are important in Germany, but so is independence.
 You can count on the support of your host parents while also getting the chance to explore on your own.

 Like anywhere in the world, all families in Germany are different.
 Most are industrious, thrifty, and organized.
 Many Germans like to discuss politics, sports, culture, philosophy, or the environment, so you should be prepared to share your opinion.
 Deep and wide-ranging intellectual conversations are generally preferred over small talk.
 And, again, direct and honest communication is common and appreciated.
 Be open with your host family and you should learn a lot and find a respectful mutual understanding.